joaomlourenco/novathesis/README.md

 News
 ----
+*2015-07-30 — Version 3.0.4*
++ More bug fixes on cover designs

 *2015-07-29 — Version 3.0.3*
 + Folder “Examples” as a showcase of thesis for different schools and with different chapter styles
 + More bug fixes

+*2015-07-28 — Version 3.0.2*
++ Added support for FCSH-UNL (together with FCT-UNL and IST-UL, see the README files in the corresponding folders)
++ New option: *otherlistsat=front|back* to print the other lists (figures, tables, etc) after the TOC or just before the appendixes
++ New option: *aftercover=false|ture* to (not) include the aftercover file (even if exists)
++ New Option: *media=screen|paper* to specify the target medias (they may use different page layouts)

+*2015-07-28 — Version 3.0.0*
++ Major internal changes, but mainly not visible to the template user.
+Now the template includes "folder-based" support for new schools (forward compatible with new folders to be added).
++ Created a flexible system to design the thesis cover and its contents, to facilitate the support of other schools/institutions.
++ General cleanup of the code.
+Removed dependencies from a few packages (geometry, tabu, memoir, ...)

 *2015-07-20 — Lots of styles*
 + Added a new institution: ul/ist